zeroc-ice/ice-demos/cpp/Ice/uwp/hello/client/README.md

 works with the UWP hello server as well as the Ice/hello servers provided by other language mappings, such as C++, C#, Java and Python.

-Note that is you use the UWP server, due to UWP restrictions it must be ran on a separate machine from the client.
+Note that if you use the UWP server, this server cannot run on same machine as the client due to UWP restrictions.

 ## Running the demo